atom/teletype/doc/rfcs/002-update-buffer-titles-in-guest.md

 ### Motivation

-This change is motivated in response to issue #147.
+This change is motivated in response to [#147](https://github.com/atom/teletype/issues/147).

 ### Explanation